WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 If you get this part to work, you should notice the bots start to move around the HW4 level.

 ## Part 4.2 - Using a healthpack
 Inside the HW4 codebase, there is a file called `UseHeathpack.ts` where you need to implement the `UseHealthpack` action for the NPCs.
-The purpose of the action is to use a healthpack in the actors inventory to heal the selected target.
+The purpose of the action is to use a healthpack in the actor's inventory to heal the selected target.

 Regardless of how you implement the action, whenever a healthpack get's used, two things should happen: